"Off Time" and Parkinson's Disease: A Personal Experience

 Finally, we arrived home.
 My wife assisted me inside to my recliner chair where I rested until the "off time" passed.
 When it was over, I felt relieved and much better.

 Doctors can also prescribe other medications to help the carbidopa/levodopa function better and last longer.
-Injectable medications can be given to reduce "off times."
-Your doctor may also consider a different version of carbidopa/levodopa, such as an inhalation powder, or pump delivered.2
+Injectable medications can be given to reduce "off time."
+Your doctor may also consider a different version of carbidopa/levodopa, such as an inhalation powder or pump-delivered medication.2

 Furthermore, if your movement disorder neurologist approves you for deep brain stimulation, it may lessen "off time" events.2

-When going to the doctor, it is a good idea to keep a record of tracking your off periods.
-For example, I include the following information: medication dose and times taken, a food log with the time of your meals, side effects of the "off times", severity, symptoms, and duration of how long the off period lasted.
+When going to the doctor, it is a good idea to track your "off time" periods.
+For example, I include the following information: medication dose and times taken, a food log with the time of my meals, side effects of the "off time," severity, symptoms, and duration of how long the "off time" lasted.

 You can also check with your doctor about changing the times when you should take your medicines and about other drugs available to help.
-There is no reason to suffer from "off-times".
+There is no reason to suffer from "off time."

 Join the conversation